Distribution

 Rights revenue that has proved impossible to disburse within a three-year time limit becomes time-barred after the expiry of the year to which the revenue relates.
 The general meeting makes decisions regarding the use of time-barred funds.

-Read more about the general meeting
+Read more about the general policies for non-distributable funds.

 Objections